-They suggested to me that I analyse inhouse sales data for the purpose of recommending existing titles/genres from the back catalogue that could be turned in eBooks.
+They suggested to me that I analyse in-house sales data to recommend existing titles/genres from the back catalogue that could be turned into eBooks.
 In addition, I was asked to recommend strategies for boosting online eBook sales.

 What were your biggest highlights whilst working on the project?

 One of the outstanding highlights of this project came early on and it was when I got great feedback after my pitch that made me feel really motivated to deliver my best work and gave me confidence in doing the project.

 Another highlight was how enthusiastic and willing Pavilion were to bring me on board and help build a project with me that I was really interested in and was very useful to them.

 What challenges did you encounter?

 One of the challenges was that all the communications had to be done by phone or email because of home working and COVID restrictions.
 I communicate much better face to face and also I would have enjoyed conducting this whole project in the Pavilion offices and the experience of that.
 However, as the country and workplaces are easing out of lock down, I am still hoping to get into the office toward the end of the project.

 What do you feel you learned most from this project personally and professionally?

 What I’ve learned most is the importance of being able to quickly respond in situations and not let things mount up.
 I definitely feel that I’ve learned to be more confident about putting myself forward professionally and I’m now looking forward to joining the workforce after QMU in a professional capacity.

 What support did you have on the project?